An invitation to Alexandrov geometry: CAT(0) spaces: Puff pastry

-Without loss of generality we can assume that $z\in\partial A\cap\partial B$.
-Indeed, since the puff pastry for 1-array $(B)$ is end-to-end convex, Proposition~\ref{prop:A-check-A} together with Observation~\ref{obs:end-to-end-convex} imply \ref{clm:z in xy} in case $z$ lies in the interior of $A$.
-In the same way we can treat the case when $z$ lies in the interior of $B$.
+Without loss of generality, we may assume that $z\in\partial A\cap\partial B$.
+Indeed, assume $z$ lies in the interior of~$A$.
+Since the puff pastry for the 1-array $(B)$ is end-to-end convex, Proposition~\ref{prop:A-check-A} together with \ref{obs:end-to-end-convex} imply \ref{clm:z in xy}.
+The same way we can treat the case when $z$ lies in the interior of~$B$.